nearform/optic-expo/README.md

 ## Requirements

 - Node LTS
-- yarn
+- Yarn
-- expo go app (on your ios/android phone or you can use the ios simulator)
+- The latest development build app installed via TestFlight (_instructions update needed_) if you are using an iPhone.
+If you are using an android phone or emulator, or an iPhone simulator, a build should be created and installed automatically.

+A development build is essentially a modified version of the expo go app, with custom native code added in - the standard method of using Expo nowadays.

-## Setup
+## Setup & Development (Android)

+Ensure an Android emulator is set up on your machine, or connect a real android device and enable [USB debugging](https://developer.android.com/studio/debug/dev-options#debugging)
 1. `yarn`
-1. `yarn start`
+1. `yarn android`

+This should build a new expo development build and install it automatically on your device, as well as start the Expo server.
+Changes to the typescript in the codebase should now be automatically reflected on your device.

-## Development
+## Builds

-In order to successfully run the Optic-expo app locally you will need the following:
+In order to successfully create EAS builds or edit EAS config, you will need the following:

 1. Expo user account.
 You can sign up [here](https://expo.dev/signup).
 1. Once you have an Expo account, your account needs to be added to the NearForm organization (ask @simoneb to do that for you).
-1. Scan the QR code on your terminal or go to `exp://172.22.22.56:19000`
-1. Once the app loads, if you get the signin screen, in your terminal run `expo login -u <username> -p <password>` and reload the app
+1. See [EAS builds](https://docs.expo.dev/build/introduction/) for the various commands to run.
+EAS is a cloud-based service, but the cli offers the choice to build locally too.

+Creating builds is necessary if you want to generate standalone applications for ios or android for testing or publishing.

 ## Running on a iOS device
+_Outdated - written when the app was using Expo Go (and npm?!) rather than development builds (and yarn).
+Should be rewritten to support this._

 1. Create an issue in this repo asking for apple connect developer access for the app (see section: [Providing Apple Developer Access](##providing-apple-developer-access))
 1. Install expo-cli globally: `npm i -g expo-cli`